 Doctors often recommend compression socks for effective, short-term relief from the swelling and pain caused by edema (swelling).
 Though wearing compression socks incorrectly or for too long can cause additional health problems, the risk is minimal as long as you follow the correct precautions.

 Compression socks for edema are easy to access, affordable, and offer fast long-lasting relief.
-Wearing them daily can help reduce swelling, make walking more comfortable, and make it easier to relax when you’re at rest.
+Wearing them daily can help decrease swelling, make walking more comfortable, and make it easier to relax when you’re at rest.

 There are few risks to wearing compression socks for edema, but you should follow some safety guidelines regarding how long and how often you should wear them.
 This article discusses these guidelines so you can wear your compression socks safely.

 Are you ready to try treating your edema with compression socks?
 Try Nurse Yard compression socks for reliable, all-day comfort.
 From the cushioned ankle to the no-slip cuff, we designed these socks with you in mind.